Updated June 8, 2023

 - It is An Agile Expert – Of course, this is quite obvious that an Agile coach is already an Agile expert.

-- Has Implemented Agile Process across Different Environments and Cultures – A good agile coach should have worked under different environments and cultures.
-He should not be limited to only certain environments but should be comfortable enough to work across teams operating under different cultures and environments too.
+- Has Implemented Agile Process across Different Environments and Cultures – An excellent agile coach should have worked under different environments and cultures.
+He should not limit himself to specific environments but be comfortable enough to work across teams operating under different cultures and environments.

-- Should have Worked with a Team of Varying Sizes – A good agile coach should have experience working with teams of varying sizes.
+- Should have Worked with a Team of Varying Sizes – An excellent agile coach should have experience working with teams of varying sizes.
 He should be able to handle a small team as well as a large team too.

-- Not a Part of a Team – One of the most important salient features is that an agile coach is not a part of a team.
+- Not a Part of a Team – One of the most significant salient features is that an agile coach is not part of a team.
 He only guides team members and does not actively participate as a team member.

 Qualities of an Agile Coach

-- Know about Agile ideas: Agile is not a simple process.
-We can say that it is a complex philosophy, and there are no certain sets of rules or documentation which could be referred to as per requirement.
-There are several agile methodologies like DevOps, Scaled Agile Framework, and many more.
-A good coach should know each one and also know what to use when.
+- Know about Agile Ideas: Agile is not a simple process.
+We can say that it is a complex philosophy, and there are no certain sets of rules or documentation that could be referred to as per requirement.
+Several agile methodologies like DevOps, Scaled Agile Framework, and many more exist.
+A good coach should know each and what to use when.

 - Have an Open Mindset: A coach should have an open mindset and be open to adopting any agile methodologies that best suit the requirements.
-He should not be restricted to any particular methodologies only.
+He should not be restricted to any particular method only.

 - Handling Conflicts: It is very likely that while following agile processes, there might crop up a few conflicts.
-A coach should have the ability to handle such conflicts and learn from such conflicts so as to avoid such conflicts from cropping up again.
+A coach should be able to handle such conflicts and learn from such conflicts to prevent such conflicts from cropping up again.